xwiki-contrib/jquery-sheet-amd/readme.md

 # jquery.sheet AMD
 Using Asynchronous Module Definition to include jquery.sheet in your project.

-    This is not complete, it's still in a proof of consept stage, tinkering will be needed.
+    This is not complete, it's still in a proof of concept stage, tinkering will be needed.

 ## How to include it.